 In this “cap and trade” program, power plants are required to hold a credit (or “allowance”) for each ton of global warming pollution they emit.
 The states put an absolute limit on pollution levels by “capping” the total number of allowances allowed.
 The states initially auction a fixed quantity of allowances, but then power plants and others can “trade” allowances.
 The states will gradually reduce the number of allowances auctioned each year, lowering the cap to reduce pollution.
 In 2013, the states agreed to lower the global warming pollution level (“cap”) to keep pace with actual pollution levels and ensure that RGGI will drive down pollution levels in the region.

-RGGI is an effective and practical solution to address global warming.
-The program is one of the most important steps in Maine’s Climate Action Plan, our state’s plan to reduce greenhouse gas emissions.
-It also creates incentives for energy efficiency and clean, renewable power – good for our health and a necessary step to achieve our energy independence.
+RGGI is an effective and practical solution to address climate change.
+The program creates incentives for energy efficiency and clean, renewable power – good for our health and a necessary step to achieve our energy independence.
 The initiative increases Maine’s impact by joining with nine other northeastern states.
 Together these states, add up to the seventh largest source of global warming pollution in the world.
 More than 30% of this pollution comes from dirty power plants.

 Why Does RGGI Use a “Cap & Trade” Approach?